-Beside its wind powered capacities, IKEA owns nearly a million collar panels!
+Beside its wind-powered capacities, IKEA owns nearly a million solar panels!

-FLAT PACKS BECOME EVER MORE CHEAP RATHER THEN EXPENSIVE
+FLAT PACKS BECOME EVEN CHEAPER RATHER THEN EXPENSIVE

-It may sound hard to believe, but the knock down furniture giant manages to lower its home furnishing products prices by 2% on a yearly basis!
-This is why the niche for IKEA furniture assembly becomes ever more affordable and therefor people spend more.
+It may sound hard to believe, but the knockdown furniture giant manages to lower its home furnishing products prices by 2% on a yearly basis!
+This is why the niche for IKEA furniture assembly becomes ever more affordable and therefore people spend more.

 IKEA’S FOUNDER IS A MODEST PERSON